-Strathdon House and Orchard is to be redeveloped into a vibrant sustainability and healthy living precinct for the community.
+Strathdon House and Orchard will be redeveloped into a vibrant sustainability and healthy living precinct for the community.

-Strathdon House was built in 1893.
-It sits on a 2.5 hectare property located at 449-465 Springvale Road, Forest Hill (adjacent to Forest Hill Police Station).
-It operated as an Orchard until the 1930s and was acquired by Council as an asset of historical and cultural significance.
+Built in 1893, Strathdon is a 2.5 hectare site that includes a homestead and orchard from Whitehorse’s early settlement.
+It is located at 449-465 Springvale Road, Forest Hill (adjacent to Forest Hill Police Station).
+It operated as an Orchard until the 1930s and was acquired by Council during Bicentennial celebrations as an asset of historical and cultural significance.